jackdobinson/aopp_obs_toolchain/USAGE.md

 In C, the right most index varies the fastest, and indices start at 0 so to extract a single number from x we index it via x[row, column]
-E.g. x[1,2] is an offset of 4*1+2 = 6, which selects 'g' also.
+E.g., x[1,2] is an offset of 4*1+2 = 6, which selects 'g' also.

 Wait, these are the same (except the offset of 1)?!
 That is because we just looked at NATIVE data ordering.
-I.e. when FOTRAN and C have data they have written themselves.
+I.e., when FOTRAN and C have data they have written themselves.

 What if we get C to read a FORTRAN written array?